What Does the Gig Economy Mean for Patients?

 By Lygeia Ricciardi (@Lygeia)

 The “gig economy” is usually associated with mainstream consumer service companies like Uber, Airbnb, and Starbucks.
-But the underlying gig model—in which individuals are receiving payment for part-time contributions of a skill or resource—has seeped much deeper into the fabric of our economy… and is now encompassing the patient expert-for-hire.
+But the underlying gig model—in which individuals are receiving payment for part-time contributions of a skill or resource—has seeped much deeper into the fabric of our economy… and is now encompassing patient advocates and the patient expert-for-hire.

-Who is paying for on-demand patient expertise?
+Who is paying for on-demand patient advocate expertise?
 Market researchers, health systems, technology developers, pharmaceutical companies.
 Patients’ expertise may be shared online or in person, and may include product or message testing, public speaking, or opportunities to serve as a partner in research.
-WEGO Health, the largest network of patient experts, describes its patient consultants as “Patient Leaders” who fall into the categories of experts, influencers, and advocates:
+WEGO Health, the largest network of patient experts, describes its patient consultants as “Patient Leaders” who fall into the categories of experts, influencers, and patient advocates:

 Source: WEGO Health